Islands with Gravitating Baths: Towards ER = EPR: A Doubled PSSY Model

 We have dropped non-planar as well as higher-genus contributions, which are further suppressed.
 Thus, we obtain \beq \langle \Psi | \Psi \rangle =\frac{1}{\cN}\left( \mathrm{Tr}\,(M^{\dagger}M) e^{2S_0} Z_1(2\ell_1)Z_1(2\ell_2)+\mathrm{Tr}\,(M)\mathrm{Tr}\,(M^{\dagger}) e^{S_0}Z_2(2\ell_1,2\ell_2) +\dots\right), \eeq where $Z_1(\beta)$ is the gravity answer for the partition function with one asymptotic boundary of length $\beta$ in the disconnected geometry, and $Z_2(\beta_1,\beta_2)$ is the gravity partition function corresponding to the connected geometry with the boundary lengths $\beta_1$ and $\beta_2$ respectively.
 If we take $M$ to be the identity matrix for simplicity, then we see that for $k\gg e^{S_0}$, the connected geometry dominates.
 More generally, this transition happens when \beq \frac{\mathrm{Tr}\,(M)\,\mathrm{Tr}\,(M^{\dagger})}{\mathrm{Tr}\,(M^{\dagger}M)} \gg e^{S_0} \frac{Z_1(2\ell_1)Z_1(2\ell_2)}{Z_2(2\ell_1,2\ell_2)}. \eeq If we cut open the connected geometry along the time reflection-symmetric slice in the bulk and use this as initial data to generate a Lorentzian spacetime, we get a two-sided eternal black hole geometry with a wormhole between the two boundaries, as shown in section \ref{ssec:dPSSY-bulk}.
 We thus find that when there is sufficient entanglement between the two systems, the dominant bulk geometry is connected, with a spatial wormhole joining the two black holes.
 We emphasize that the contribution of the connected geometry is enhanced here by a \emph{quantum} effect.

 Now we return to the question of entanglement entropy.
 In order to compute the entropy, we will study the R\'enyi entropy by computing the replica path integral for $\tr \rho_{1}^{n}$, and then analytically continue $n\to 1$.
 In order for the density matrix to be properly normalized, we must choose the normalization $\cN$ such that the right hand side of equation \eqref{eq:norm} is unity.
-The replica path integral is illustrated for the specific case $n=2$ in \eqref{eq:dpssy-repl}:
+The replica path integral is illustrated for the specific case $n=2$ in \eqref{eq:dpssy-repl}:\footnote{Since we can think of the ETW brane as the fixed point of a reflection symmetry \cite{KM}, we can double these two pictures.
+After doubling, the ETW brane becomes just a massive particle, and the saddle-point geometries worked out in section \ref{ssec:dPSSY-bulk} are valid on each side of this massive particle.
+The second picture then becomes the `type IV' replica wormhole from \cite{Balasubramanian:2021wgd}, with the difference that the bulk effective theory is massive rather than massless.
+The second contribution in \eqref{eq:norm} is, after doubling, what \cite{Balasubramanian:2021wgd} call a `cylinder wormhole'.}